-Advisory: SIGN 65 or equivalent
+Advisory: SIGN-065 or equivalent

 This course provides an introduction to the concentrated instruction in the expressive and receptive practice of beginning fingerspelling.
 This course is part of a certificate in American Sign Language Proficiency.
-May be repeated one time.
+May be repeated once.
 SC